 Social Impacts: While tech has the potential to unite, excessive screen use can isolate a person from community engagement, expose them to echo chambers and social discord online, and increase the impact of FOMO (fear of missing out), which could increase anxiety and influence relationships.

-Planning your digital detox can be as simple as setting boundaries, identifying replacement behaviors, and then assessing how you feel.
-If it helps, create a daily schedule to outline specific goals each day or stick to the same daily goals for a set amount of time, like one to two weeks.
+Being more intentional about technology can be as simple as setting boundaries, identifying replacement behaviors, and assessing your feelings.
+If it helps, create a daily schedule to outline specific goals each day or stick to the same daily goals for a set amount of time.
 Assess how paring down screens makes you feel and affects your productivity, and decide how you would like to include it moving forward.